Understanding Pokemon Card Values: What Makes a Card Valuable?

 - Below PSA 8: Often worth less than buying a clean ungraded copy

 Pro Tip: A PSA 9 modern card often costs less than the grading fee.
 Focus on vintage for grading.
+Not sure if grading is right for your cards?
+Check out our beginner grading guide.

 3. Playability in Competitive Format